 However, there are three downsides to taking up the balance transfer offer: an upfront fee, forfeiture of interest-free days on purchases and a high revert interest rate.

-Note that NAB have now introduced an upfront fee of 3% on their previously fee-free balance transfers.
-This means that if you transferred $5,150, for example, you would end up repaying $5,100.
+NAB have now introduced an upfront fee of %(Foreign Exchange Fee)s on their previously fee-free balance transfers.
+This means that if you transferred $5,000, for example, you would end up repaying $5,150.

-Perhaps there’s no such thing as a perfect credit card, otherwise this card would come with ‘up to 55 days per month interest-free’.
+Perhaps there’s no such thing as a perfect credit card, otherwise this card would come with 'up to 55 days per month interest-free’.
 Unfortunately, it doesn’t.
-Once the 15 months introductory offers have expired, you’ll get only Up to 44 days on purchases (the billing cycle plus 14 days grace) before you have to pay for the previous month’s purchases in full in order to avoid paying interest.
+You’ll get only 44 days (the billing cycle plus 14 days grace) before you have to pay for the previous month’s purchases in full in order to avoid paying interest.